Swallowtail23/mtgc/README.md

 - set upload_max_size and post_max to 25M (in php.ini)

 #### MySQL ####
-- setup/mtg_new.sql contains database structure and initial index setup
-- run the sql in your MySQL context
 - Tested with MySQL version 8+
 - Indexes are vital for performance, and are the difference between sub-1s and 5s+ searches
 - cards_scry table should be InnoDB for best performance